rizwan-kh/rizwan-kh.github.io/content/posts/k8s-traefik-v2.md

 ![k8s-traefik-le-route53](/k8s-traefik-le-route53.svg)

 ## Why Traefik?
-[**Traefik**](https://traefik.io/traefik/) is a modern dynamic load balancer and reverse proxy, its easy to setup, control and provides lots of options which sits right with our use-cases.
-It integrates with Lets Encrypt to provide SSL termination along with support for service discovery, tracing, metrics out of the box running on Kubernetes as a small pod.
+[**Traefik**](https://traefik.io/traefik/) is a modern dynamic load balancer and reverse proxy, it's easy to set up, and control and provides lots of options which sit right with our use cases.
+It integrates with Lets Encrypt to provide SSL termination along with support for service discovery, tracing, and metrics out of the box running on Kubernetes as a small pod.

 ### Since when
-We have been using Traefik since early 2017 on 2 of our cluster as a daemonset Kubernetes object with externalDNS to update the worker nodes IP with our DNS provider and used to manually generate and update Lets Encrypt certificate on a Kubernetes secret object.
+We have been using Traefik since early 2017 on 2 of our clusters as a daemonset Kubernetes object with external DNS to update the worker nodes IP with our DNS provider and used to manually generate and update Lets Encrypt certificate on a Kubernetes secret object.

 Later, with the release of Traefik proxy v2, we started deploying Traefik as a deployment Kubernetes object and have been using it since then on more than 10 clusters with auto Lets Encrypt certificate generation and we use a small custom init-container to update the Route53 DNS entry.

 ## How is the entire setup done

-It might feel a bit sketchy if you're doing this for the first time, but once setup - you're good to go for almost till you don't want to upgrade. :wink:
+It might feel a bit sketchy if you're doing this for the first time, but once set up - you're good to go for almost till you don't want to upgrade. :wink:

 ### Pre-requisite
 - AWS IAM Keys with Route53 list and update access